 Symptoms of acute coronary syndrome

-There is often a sudden, severe pain, which typically radiates into the left shoulder and left arm.
-(Caution: Radiation to the right side of the body is also possible!)
+There is often a sudden, severe pain that typically radiates to the left shoulder and left arm.
+(Caution: radiation to the right side of the body is also possible!)
 It often occurs without previous exertion, improves only slightly, or not at all, by the administration of nitroglycerin or rest and lasts longer than 15 minutes.

 The pain can be described as an unbearable, cramp-like tightness in the chest.
 In addition, dyspnea and fear of death, as well as accompanying weakness, nausea, and sweating, are typical.
-Radiation into the upper abdomen, spine or neck can also occur.
-A drop in blood pressure and tachycardia, accompanied by cold sweating, can be signs of a beginning cardiogenic shock.
-Infarcts often occur during the early hours of the morning.
+Radiation to the upper abdomen, spine, or neck can also occur.
+A drop in blood pressure and tachycardia, accompanied by cold sweating, can be signs of a begin

 Diagnostics of Acute Coronary Syndrome

-ECG and determination of the cardiac enzymes in acute coronary syndrome
+ECG and assessment of cardiac enzymes in acute coronary syndrome

-In addition to the medical history and physical examination that hint to the typical pain characteristics and, for example, can reveal blood pressure changes, a 12-lead ECG and the determination of the cardiac enzymes CK, CK-MB (specific for myocardial infarction) and especially the troponins I and T are of crucial importance.
+In addition to medical history and physical examination, which may indicate the typical pain characteristics and reveal blood pressure changes, a 12-lead ECG and the evaluation of cardiac enzymes CK, CK-MB (specific for myocardial infarction), and especially troponins I and T, are crucial.

-Also, the determination of myoglobin, LDH, GOT, CRP and creatinine can be useful.
-However, it is to be noted that myoglobin levels can also rise under the strong physical effort, and GOT, apart from the heart, can also occur in liver cells and skeletal muscles.
-LDH can only serve as a long-time marker as it only begins to rise after six to twelve hours and reaches its maximum after a few days.
+Further, assessments for myoglobin, LDH, GOT, CRP, and creatinine can be useful.
+However, myoglobin levels can also rise under strong physical effort, and GOT can also occur in liver cells and skeletal muscles, apart from the heart.
+LDH can only serve as a long-time marker as it only begins to rise after 6–12 hours and reaches its maximum after a few days.

 Monophasic ST-segment elevation – Stages of infarction

-The unstable angina pectoris is characterized by a lack of increase in troponin levels.
+Unstable angina pectoris is characterized by a lack of increase in troponin levels.
 For both NSTEMI and STEMI, the cardiac enzymes are altered.
-The ST-segment elevation myocardial infarction, due to its name, is characterized by a monophasic ST-segment elevation, which directly passes into the T-wave.
+STEMI, according to its name, is characterized by a monophasic ST-segment elevation, which directly passes into the T-wave.
 Depending on the stage of the infarction, this alteration can vary:

-- Stage 0 (initial stage): up to six hours after infarction, typically marked by a peak increase of the T-wave, labeled as suffocation-T.
+- Stage 0 (initial stage): up to 6 hours after infarction, typically marked by a peak increase of the T-wave, labeled as suffocation-T

-- Stage 3 (final stage): more than six months after infarction, the changes of the QRS-complex remain, the Pardée-Q typically even lasts for a lifetime, while the ST segment and T-wave normalize again.
+- Stage 3 (final stage): more than 6 months after infarction, the changes of the QRS-complex remain, the Pardée-Q typically even lasts for a lifetime, while the ST segment and T-wave normalize

-With non-ST-segment elevation myocardial infarction, this ST elevation is missing in the ECG; instead, ST segment depression or deep-negative T waves can be observed.
-Even if there is no direct increase in troponin values (70 % after 3 hours, 90 % after 6 hours), an infarct cannot immediately be excluded.
+With NSTEMI, this ST elevation is missing in the ECG; instead, ST segment depression or deep-negative T waves can be observed.
+Even if there is no direct increase in troponin values (70% after 3 hours, 90% after 6 hours), an infarct cannot immediately be excluded.
 The measurements must be repeated every 3 hours.

-From the third day onwards, the troponin values can provide information about the extent of the infarct.
-They are not suitable for the diagnosis of a re-infarct because they remain elevated for about two weeks before their levels return to normal.
-Therefore, it’s better to use the CK-MB marker instead of troponin to diagnose post-MI re-infarction.
-Cardiac markers can be influenced by other diseases, such as a pulmonary embolism, an acute cardiac degeneration or even a kidney insufficiency.
+From the 3rd day onwards, the troponin values can provide information about the extent of the infarct.
+They are not suitable for the diagnosis of a re-infarct because they remain elevated for about 2 weeks before their levels return to normal.
+Therefore, it is better to use CK-MB instead of troponin to diagnose post-MI re-infarction.
+Cardiac markers can be influenced by other diseases, such as a pulmonary embolism, an acute cardiac degeneration, or even kidney insufficiency.

 Echocardiography in acute coronary syndrome

 In echocardiography, wall motion defects can be immediately displayed.
-The Gold Standard, however, is a heart catheter examination carried out as quickly as possible.
-In a cardiac MRI, infarct scars can be made visible.
+The gold standard, however, is a heart catheter examination carried out as quickly as possible.
+In a cardiac MRI, infarct scars can be visualized.